 Should you downgrade to a Couples policy?

 As couples mostly pay the same for health insurance as families there's no real advantage to switching to a Couples policy.

 However, as you both may have different needs, especially for extras services such as dental, optometry and physio, it may make sense to switch to two different Singles policies.
 Singles policies usually cost half as much as a Family or Couples policy.
 More about health insurance for singles and couples.

 Should you downgrade to cover without pregnancy?

 Whether or not to downgrade to a policy without pregnancy and fertility cover once you're finished having kids is not as simple a decision as it seems.

-So, unless you keep fully on track of all the material the fund sends you, and regularly check your policy, you might find yourself without cover for something you'll actually need.
-Therefore, you tend to be better off with a policy that covers everything, as funds are much less likely to add restrictions to those.
+So, unless you keep on track of all the material the fund sends you, and regularly check your policy, you might find yourself without cover for something you'll actually need.
+Which is why you might be better off with a Gold policy that covers everything, as funds are much less likely to add restrictions to those.

 - Excess – an amount e.g. $500 you pay once per hospital stay.
 It usually applies once (single) or twice (couple and family) per year.